Moth to a Flame: Chart performance

 In the United Kingdom, "Moth to a Flame" debuted at number 15 on the UK Singles Chart with first-week sales of 19,853 units, making it Swedish House Mafia's seventh top 20 single and the Weeknd's 19th.
 In the United States, "Moth to a Flame" entered the Hot Dance/Electronic Songs chart at number two with 12.9 million streams, 1.7 million radio impressions and 3,800 downloads sold in its opening week.
 It marked Swedish House Mafia's third top 10 single on the chart and was the highest debut on the chart since Kygo and Whitney Houston's "Higher Love" in July 2019.

 Music video

 The music video for the song premiered on 22 October 2021 alongside the single's release and was directed by Alexander Wessely.
 The music video ends with a snippet of "Mafia", the track that follows "Moth to a Flame" on Paradise Again.

 Live performances

 Swedish House Mafia and the Weeknd performed "Moth to a Flame" at the Coachella Valley Music and Arts Festival on 17 April 2022.
+Starting on 10 June 2023, "Moth to a Flame" served as the closing track for the Weeknd's After Hours til Dawn Tour.